 Colour range: All colours and shades including green - although no true blue or black rose.

 With their eye-catching colour and perfectly formed petals, roses make the perfect arrangement for your home.
 Be aware that not all commercially grown varieties are scented so if you're looking for a more fragrant display, combine your roses with other perfumed flowers such as lilies or, summer favourites, peonies.

 When styling your vase of flowers, bear in mind that roses are a focal flower which means they are designed to stand out from the rest and will enhance the overall shape of your arrangement.

 The timeless beauty of the rose makes them an enduring and deservedly popular choice for wedding flowers.
 With such a wide variety of colours available, roses really can complement any wedding theme.
 The use of the rose is extremely versatile which means they look stunning as part of an elaborate bridal bouquet, or equally as charming if used for a delicate buttonhole.

 "The ultimate romantic flower, roses are a perfect choice of wedding flower.
 With so many different varieties and colours to choose from, you can be confident you'll find the perfect rose to fit with the style and theme of your wedding day."

 The Meaning of Roses

-A single red rose means new love or love at first sight, while a dozen red roses conveys the message of 'be mine' and 'I love you'.
+As well as colour, the number of red roses given to someone can also transmit a message - a single red rose means new love or love at first sight whereas a dozen red roses carries the message of 'I love you'.